Mahant0046/OWASP-TOP-10-TRAINING-PLATFORM/README.md

 ## 🙏 Acknowledgments

-- OWASP Foundation for security guidance
+- OWASP Foundation for security guidance and vulnerability classifications
-- Flask community for the web framework
+- Flask community for the excellent web framework
-- PostgreSQL team for the database system
+- Chart.js for data visualization
-- Contributors and testers
+- All contributors and testers who helped improve this platform

 ## 📞 Support

 For issues and questions:
-1. Check the troubleshooting section
+1. Check the troubleshooting section in this README
-2. Review the migration guide
+2. Review the documentation in the `/docs` folder
 3. Check existing issues on GitHub
-4. Create a new issue with detailed information
+4. Create a new issue with detailed information including:
+   - Error messages and logs
+   - Steps to reproduce
+   - Environment details (OS, Python version, etc.)

 ---